FACULTY GRANTS: REQUEST FOR PROPOSALS

 Eligibility: All faculty members at CHAS member institutions are eligible.
-Up to five grants will be awarded annually.
+The number of grants awarded is determined annually, based on available funds.

-Deadline: The deadline for submissions is expected to be June 1, 2020.
+Deadline: The deadline for submissions is Friday, August 7, 2020.

 Instructions: Each submission, which should be no more than 3-4 pages, should include the following information:

 - A brief description of your project and its potential to effect institutional change and promote student engagement and achievement.

 - A budget, budget justification, and timeline for completion of the project.

 - A brief summary of your background in promoting student success and engagement in the classroom, and how this project relates to other efforts to promote high achievement among all students on your campus, with special emphasis on underrepresented students of color.

 - Your commitment to share the project and outcomes with the larger CHAS community, including a mandatory presentation at a meeting to be scheduled by CHAS upon completion of your project.

 - Append an endorsement letter from the Chief Academic Officer.